 • Complex commercial litigation

-She applies her wide-ranging industry experience, particularly in the Artificial Intelligence space and financial services sector, to provide strategic advice to her clients.
+She applies wide-ranging industry experience, particularly in AI and financial services, to provide strategic advice to financial institutions, technology companies, educational institutions, and other clients.

 After law school, she clerked for Judge Kenneth M. Karas of the US District Court for the Southern District of New York and Judge Gerard E. Lynch of the US Court of Appeals for the Second Circuit.